 No matter what your destination, a winter road trip often includes bad weather, frigid temperatures, and travel delays.
-This packing list includes all of the winter road trip checklist so you don’t forget anything important — for your car, your passengers, or your peace of mind — on your winter trips.
+This packing list includes all of the winter road trip essentials you need when you hit the road in winter — for your car, your passengers, and your peace of mind.

 Although the summer months are most popular for road trips in the United States, many Americans also travel by car during the winter.
 Whether it’s to visit family for the holidays or to glide down freshly powdered slopes on a ski trip, hitting the road is often easier and more affordable than flying.
 But winter road trips often mean Arctic temperatures and snowy road conditions.
 Let this winter road trip checklist guide you to the essentials you need to pack for a safe, comfortable journey.

 Sage Advice: This winter road trip checklist is meant to complement my ultimate road trip packing list.
 To be sure you don’t overlook any important items for your car, passengers, or sanity, add these winter road trip essentials to that list before embarking on a winter road trip.

-I don’t need to explain why you need to keep an ice scraper in the car in snowy conditions, but if the weather hasn’t yet turned cold and nasty at home, it’s easy to forget to pack one.
+I don’t need to explain why you need to keep an ice scraper in the car in winter conditions, but if the weather hasn’t yet turned cold and nasty at home, it’s easy to forget to pack one.
 What I like most about this ice scraper is that it easily separates into a snow brush and ice scraper.